gelatinescreams/The-One-File/README.md

 In the end there can only be "The ONE File".
 A portable and completely self contained network topology builder.
 The canvas, the logic, the settings, your nodes, your connections, and your notes all live inside a single standalone HTML file.
 Any modern browser can open and edit it without any prior setup. (is the idea)

+*Two editions are now available with 2.0.
+Both built from the same core design.*
+- **the-one-file.html**
+A fully self contained topology builder that runs anywhere as a single standalone HTML file and the core of theonefile-networkening.html
+- **theonefile-networkening.html**
+  Adds icon libraries from MDI, Simple Icons, Selfh.st.
+It functions as a bolt-on layer while keeping the core workflow unchanged.

 ![The One File](assets/corporate.png) ![The One File](assets/homelab.png) ![The One File](assets/mobilepreviews.jpg)

 ## Version 2.0 - 11/25/25 The One File: The Networkening update!